spinframework/spin-docs/content/v3/cli-reference.md

 ## `spin deploy`

-Package and upload an application to the Fermyon Cloud.
+Package and upload an application to a deployment environment.

 **Usage:** `spin USAGE:
     deploy`